PhysiCell-Tools/Studio-Guide/README.md

 # If the resulting config/PhysiCell_settings.xml is in a "flattened" format (which the Studio requires)
 # then you should be able to run:
-~/PhysiCell$ python studio/bin/studio.py -p -e virus-sample
+~/PhysiCell$ python studio/bin/studio.py -e virus-sample

 # However, if you happen to have an older, hierarchical .xml format then you will need to use the flattened one in the studio folder:
 ~/PhysiCell$ python studio/bin/studio.py -c studio/config/virus_macrophage.xml -e virus-sample